denoland/fresh/docs/concepts/static-files.md

 ### Caching

 By default, no caching headers are added to assets.
-This can be disadvantageous in many scenarios, so fresh makes it easy to serve assets with long cache lifetimes too.
+This can be disadvantageous in many scenarios, so Fresh makes it easy to serve assets with long cache lifetimes too.

 The first approach to do this is manual.
 The client runtime exports an `asset`